 About the Finance Department

 The Finance Department manages all of the accounting functions for the Town.
 The Finance Officer oversees the collection, deposit, and investment of all Town funds.
 The Finance Officer is also responsible for managing the Town’s annual audit process and the other accounting functions for the Town.
-In addition, this department also collects water and sewer billing, property taxes and assists other departments with purchasing.
+In addition, this department also collects water and sewer billing and assists other departments with purchasing.

 Meet our Finance Director